 After joining Congress, Udit Raj calls BJP 'Anti-dalit'

-New Delhi, Apr 24: Northwest Delhi MP Udit Raj, who quit the BJP to join the Congress on Wednesday after being denied ticket, said staying "deaf and dumb" in his former party has its benefits and went on to add that had he "stayed quiet", he could have been made the prime minister in future.
+New Delhi, Apr 24: Northwest Delhi MP Udit Raj, who quit the Bharatiya Janata Party (BJP) to join the Congress on Wednesday after being denied ticket, said staying "deaf and dumb" in his former party has its benefits and went on to add that had he "stayed quiet", he could have been made the prime minister in future.

 Addressing a press conference, Raj said the BJP had not even considered Ram Nath Kovind "good enough for giving him a ticket when he wanted it" and suggested that he was rewarded with the President's post because he stayed quiet.
 He claimed that on May 20, 2014, Kovind came to him and said "'mera bhi kuch karayiye' (get something done for me)".
 Raj said Vivek Sonkar of the BJP's SC/ST morcha is a witness to this.
 Kovind was elected as President in 2017 after being nominated as NDA candidate.